 Although stimulants may also improve social adjustment or

-academic performance for some children, they have not been shown to maintain
+academic performance for some children, they have not been shown to sustain

 this benefit over the long-term.

-about 50% of people) of stimulants are usually related to the dose and go away
+about 50 out of 100 people) side effects of stimulants are usually related to the dose and go away

 after the first 2 to 3 weeks on the medicine.
 Persistent side effects can